Entry point to C/C++ or Fortran MEX-file

 [a,b,c,...] = fun(d,e,f,...)

 where the ... denotes more items of the same format.
-The a,b,c... are left-hand side arguments, and the d,e,f... are right-hand side arguments.
-The arguments nlhs and nrhs contain the number of left-hand side and right-hand side arguments, respectively. prhs is an array of mxArray pointers whose length is nrhs. plhs is an array whose length is nlhs, where your function must set pointers for the returned left-hand side mxArrays.
+The a,b,c... are left-side output arguments, and the d,e,f... are right-side input arguments.
+The arguments nlhs and nrhs contain the number of left side and right side arguments, respectively. prhs is an array of mxArray pointers whose length is nrhs. plhs is an array whose length is nlhs, where your function must set pointers for the output mxArrays.